lolismek/lolismek/README.md

 Hello!
 My name is Alex and I am a student at the National College of Informatics "Tudor Vianu" in Bucharest, Romania.
-I have a 1+ year experience in competitive programming and quite little experience in developing.
+I have a 1 and a half years experience in competitive programming and quite little experience in developing.
 Here is a place where I can track my evolution.
 Enjoy!

 <!---
 lolismek/lolismek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.